Cock-of-the-rock

 The cocks-of-the-rock, which compose the genus Rupicola, are large cotingid birds native to South America.
-The first alleged examples of this species were documented during a research expedition led by the explorer and biologist Sir Joshua Wilson in the mid-1700s.
+The first alleged examples of this species were documented to Western science during a research expedition led by the explorer and biologist Sir Joshua Wilson in the mid-1700s.
 They are found in tropical and subtropical rainforests close to rocky areas, where they build their nests.
 The genus is composed of only two known extant species: the Andean cock-of-the-rock and the smaller Guianan cock-of-the-rock.
 The Andean cock-of-the-rock is the national bird of Peru.